Cleaning Guides

 You can do quite a lot, in order to control mould, as part of your rental property maintenance duties.
 So, read on and check our tips below:

-• Air regularly rooms, prone to developing mould when using them, be it after showering or cooking, or turn on the exhaust fans;
+• Air our rooms regularly or turn on the exhaust fan.
+Do that in rooms prone to developing mould when using them, be it after showering or cooking;

 • Avoid drying clothes inside your home unless the room is well-ventilated;